Avnet/avnet-azure-sphere-AzureRTOS/Examples/AvnetLightRanger5-RTApp/README.md

      azsphere device sideload deploy --image-package ./AvnetLightRanger5Click_RTApp-App1-V1.imagepackage

 # Configuring a High Level application to use this example (DevX)
+There is a high level example that drives this real-time application [here](https://github.com/Avnet/AzureSphereDevX.Examples)

 To configure a high level DevX application to use this application ...

 * Copy ```lightranger5_click.h``` from the example repo into your project directory